youkwhd/youkwhd.com/src/posts/better-software-documentation.md

 ---
 title: "What Most Software Miss When Documenting"
-description: "The forgotten documentation in most project"
+description: "The forgotten documentation in most projects"
 date: "05-21-24"
 ---